Le Veau d'Or: History

-The restaurant opened when many French chefs and restaurateurs were coming to New York to work at the French pavilion at the world's fair in Flushing, Queens who stayed in New York.
+The restaurant opened at a time when many French chefs and restaurateurs were traveling to New York to work at the French Pavilion at the 1939 New York World's Fair in Flushing, Queens, generating new local excitement around French cuisine.

-At the height of its popularity, customers included Marlene Dietrich, Ernest Hemingway, Oleg Cassini, Grace Kelly and Orson Welles.

 Le Veau d’Or was created by Georges Baratin and Henri Guiget.
 Georges Baratin’s family owned Les Pleiades in Barbizon, France.
-Lucien Guillemaud, who had worked with Alexandre Dumaine of la Côte d’Or in Saulieu, France, was the Chef for 17 years.
+Lucien Guillemaud, who had worked with Alexandre Dumaine of la Côte d’Or in Saulieu, France, was the chef for 17 years.

+At the height of le Veau d'Or's mid-century popularity, customers included Marlene Dietrich, Ernest Hemingway, Oleg Cassini, Grace Kelly and Orson Welles.

 In 1968, Craig Claiborne of The New York Times gave the restaurant a four-star review.
 He called it the one restaurant he couldn’t live without.

-Georges Baratin and Lucien Guillemaud retired in 1970 passing the restaurant to Gerard Rocheteau whose family owned Au Grand Comptoir in Les Halles, Paris.
-The Chefs were Roland Chenus from Henri Soule’s Le Pavillon and La Cote Basque, followed by Gerard Vidal from Lutece.
+Georges Baratin and Lucien Guillemaud retired in 1970, passing the restaurant to Gerard Rocheteau, whose family owned Au Grand Comptoir in Les Halles, Paris.
+The chef was Roland Chenus from Henri Soulé’s Le Pavillon and La Côte Basque, followed by Gerard Vidal from Lutèce.

-The first American to work with Roland Chenus was Sandy D’Amato who went on to open Sanford Restaurant in Milwaukee and became a James Beard awarded Chef.
+The first American to work with Roland Chenus was Sandy D’Amato, who went on to open Sanford Restaurant in Milwaukee and became a James Beard-awarded chef.
 The other American to have worked in the kitchen was Daniel Leader of Bread Alone.

 Gerard Rocheteau retired in 1985 when Robert Treboux bought the restaurant.
-Robert Treboux had created Le Manoir, Le Clos Normand and La Rotisserie.
+Robert Treboux had previously created Le Manoir, Le Clos Normand, and La Rotisserie.

-In April 2006, Vive le Restaurant was written and published by James Villas and James Oseland for Saveur Magazine.